-Brandon, North Kerry 2004 to 2005 Bottlenose dolphin, sex - unknown
+Brandon, North Kerry 2004 - 2005 Bottlenose dolphin (sex unknown)

 A solitary dolphin which had been seen in September 2004 and nicknamed by locals as Maurice was observed again in January of the following year.
 Locals reported that the dolphin could be seen around the mooring buoys.
-On occasion this dolphin would demonstrate acrobatic displays but would not interact with swimmers, thought to have been linked to the time of year.
-9
+On occasion this dolphin would demonstrate acrobatic displays but would not interact with swimmers.